What plumbing problems might a Building Inspection Report uncover?

 If you're a buyer looking to purchase a property or a homeowner looking to sell you do have one piece of serious kit in your arsenal and that's a Home Inspection report.
 Obtaining an HI report is an essential part of buying a property and a wise move for those looking to sell.
-It tells homeowners that they might have a potential plumbing or drainage problem, so that they can put it right before they make a killer sale.
-Or at the very least, are aware of it, so that the price can be adjusted accordingly.
+It tells homeowners that they might have a potential plumbing or drainage problem, so that they can carry out repairs before market to avoid loosing a sale.
+Or at the very least, are aware of it, so that the price can be adjusted accordingly or potential buyers notified.
 It also helps buyers make a fully informed purchasing decision.

 When it comes to plumbing problems, unfortunately some are more common than others and the likelihood of whether or not they're going to show up front and centre on your report depends on a series of factors.
 The age of your property, plus the quality of workmanship and materials used to repair or install a plumbing system all play a significant part in it.
 That said, there are a few common occurrences that tend to show up time and time again.